-In this paper we have studied two designs for networks with end-to-end statistical service guarantees: class-level aggregation (Section III) and path-level aggregation (Section IV).
-The class-level approach can achieve a very high level of aggregation, resulting in a better statistical multiplexing gain; however, this comes at the expense of requiring delay jitter control for restoring the statistical independence of the flows at each node.
+In this paper we have studied two designs for networks with end-to-end statistical service guarantees: class-level aggregation (Section 3) and path-level aggregation (Section 4).
+The class-level approach can achieve a very high level of aggregation, resulting in a good statistical multiplexing gain; however, this comes at the expense of requiring delay jitter control for restoring the statistical independence of the flows at each node.
 Thus, it is required in this scheme to assign a maximum allowable delay to each node on the path for an end-to-end flow.
 The need for jitter control is admittedly a counterintuitive notion which we believe is justified by the high level of achievable statistical multiplexing gain.
 In the alternative, path-level scheme, there is no need for delay jitter control, since flows in this design are multiplexed only if they are of the same class and they share the same path through the network.
 Consequently, statistical multiplexing gain is perceived only at the network ingress points, at a much lower level of aggregation.
 The tradeoff between the two designs is one of enforced delay (and design complexity) in the form of delay jitter control for high levels of achievable statistical multiplexing gain.

 Our numerical results indicate that the increased statistical multiplexing gain achievable with class-level aggregation is worth the price paid in terms of enforced delay.
-In the pathlevel aggregation design, as the number of paths in the network increases, the achievable statistical multiplexing gain quickly diminishes to the achievable multiplexing gain in making deterministic (worst-case) QoS guarantees.
-Thus, we assert that the class-level scheme is the preferred approach for implementing statistical end-to-end delay guarantees.
+In the path-level aggregation design, as the number of paths in the network increases, the achievable statistical multiplexing gain quickly diminishes to the achievable multiplexing gain in making deterministic (worst-case) QoS guarantees.
+Thus, we assert that the class-level scheme is the preferred approach for implementing statistical end-to-end delay guarantees, especially considering the possibility of a work-conserving implementation of the model as discussed briefly at the end of Section 3.1.

 There are a number of important issues that have to be addressed before the class-level design can be implemented in a real network.
 First, we must reconcile our assumption of fixed routes with dynamic routing which is prevalent in the Internet today.
 We need to develop appropriate data structures and algorithms that allow rapid computation of guaranteed rates and buffer allocations within the network.
 We need to formulate a packet-level version of our fluid-model constructs, in order for a real implementation to be possible.
-Here, we expect that the well-known approach from [28] will be sufficient.
+Here, we expect that the well-known approach from [29] will be sufficient.
 Finally, we plan to address the issue of how to characterize traffic flows in terms of worst-case bounding functions.
 Our development so far has rested on the assumption that a worst-case, subadditive bounding function is available for each traffic flow.
 If bounding functions for flows are not available a priori, it becomes essential to estimate these bounds from data.
-Estimating a traffic bound from measurements is one topic of our ongoing research.